 “I am an International Business student.
-I’m staying in The Hague for almost two months and I think the best way to get to know more people and the city is to volunteer at The Hague Global Cinema Festival.
-I have volunteered before and I have many memorable memories of that and I am ready to build some memories from this festival and to meet people from different countries.”
+I’m staying in The Hague for almost a year and I think the best way to get to know more people and the city is to volunteer at the International Film Festival The Hague I have volunteered before and I have many memorable memories of that and I am ready to build some memories from this festival and to meet people from different countries.”

 Bianca Sirbu (Romania)

 “I am Bianca from Romania and I am enrolled in European Studies.
-I recently moved to The Netherlands and I am excited to meet new people and find out more about this beautiful city, so I figured The Hague Global Cinema is a great opportunity for me.
+I recently moved to The Netherlands and I am excited to meet new people and find out more about this beautiful city, so I figured that the International Film Festival The Hague is a great opportunity for me.
 I am really excited to get into this new experience!”